shahadot786/android-music-player/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 👤 Author

 **Md.
 Shahadot Hossain**
-Junior React Native Developer @ HawkEyes Digital Monitoring Ltd
+App Developer @ HawkEyes Digital Monitoring Ltd
 📍 Dhaka, Bangladesh
 🌐 [LinkedIn](https://www.linkedin.com/in/shahadot786/)